 Drive to Darchen, Prepare for Kora

 After a serene night at the sacred Lake Mansarovar, the journey continues with a short but spiritually uplifting ride to Darchen, the gateway of Mount Kailash.
-As you move forward, you will see Mount Kailash coming ever closer, its presence more potent and awe-inspiring with each kilometer.
+As you move forward, you will get glimpses of Mount Kailash coming ever closer, its presence more potent and awe-inspiring with each kilometer.

 You will ride past open meadows, grazing yaks, and villages in the shade of the gigantic Himalayas.
 Along the way, you will see Chiu Monastery on a rocky cliff and may encounter nomadic herders or pilgrims along the way to the holy mountain.